LOOKING FOR A GOLF SCHOLARSHIP?

 Golf scholarships – How good do you have to be?

-To find out whether you have what is takes to obtain a golf scholarship and therefore be placed in a college team, please complete our free application form Apply Now, so the Athletes USA Team can evaluate your potential as a possible future college athlete.
-If the team believes you have a chance you will be invited to join our program.
+To find out whether you have what it takes to obtain a golf scholarship and therefore be placed in a college team, please complete our free application form Apply Now, so the Athletes USA Team can evaluate your potential as a possible future college athlete.
+If the team believes you have a chance, you will be invited to join our program.
 A sports consultant will go through everything you need to know about the sports scholarship process.